charlesaugust44/CashControl/README.md

 # Cash Control

-Personal finance tracking application built with Laravel and Vue.js.
+Personal finance tracking application built with Laravel.

 ## About